Planning Your Schedule

 Want to know more about an FYS?
 As you’re browsing for classes in Banner, you can read the FYS course descriptions in the class detail listing for each section, or check out the FYS webpage.

-The second plan you create for pre-registration should include a variety of courses you find interesting.
-This could include a language course, a Foundational Curriculum course, a major or minor requirement, or a course that simply caught your eye while you were browsing.
+The second plan, or Fall plan, you create for pre-registration should include a variety of courses you find interesting.
+This could include a language course, a course from the Web of Inquiry, a major or minor requirement, or a course that simply caught your eye while you were browsing.

 When putting this plan together, don’t limit yourself to just one discipline or focus.
 The more options you give us, the better chances you have of getting into one of your preferred classes.